Emmeline1101/swe262p-programming-style/README.md

 Extract and convert data from an XML document corresponding to a specified JSONPointer path into a JSON object.
 ### Process:
 1. Initialize parsing with XMLTokener.
-2. Use parseSub to recursively traverse XML, building a JSON representation.
+2. Use parseSub to recursively traverse XML within the JSON pointer path adn skip others, building a JSON representation.
 3. When parseSub finds a path match with JSONPointer, it extracts that portion as a JSON object and returns it.